usnistgov/5gdeploy/oai/README.md

 `--oai-cn5g-nrf=false` disables Network Repository Function (NRF) globally.
 The default is using NRF, which includes UPF discovery by SMF.

+`--oai-cn5g-dnai=true` enables Policy Control Function (PCF) that supplies Data Network Access Identifier (DNAI) information to the SMF.
+This allows precise definition of User Plane topology.
+It is only compatible with OAI-CN5G-UPF-VPP.

 `--oai-cn5g-nwdaf=true` enables Network Data Analytics Function (NWDAF).
 Docker images must be built manually with `./docker/build.sh oai-nwdaf`.
 NBI analytics endpoint is working; Machine Learning related microservices are not working.